Texts

 You can configure the user form of any ActionKit page to allow users to subscribe to text messages.

-From the Edit Content screen of the page, in the User form fields section, add the Mobile Phone field and check SMS Opt-in.
+From the Edit Content screen of the page, in the User form fields section, add the Mobile Phone field and check Texting Opt-in.

 This adds a checkbox to your page under the mobile phone field, which users must check to subscribe.
 If you select "Single Opt-In:" users are immediately subscribed.
 We recommend sending a confirmation message welcoming the user to your list.